 Day 18 : Milford Sound Cruise

 Today we travel through an ancient ice age region by first crossing pasturelands on our way to Fiordland National Park.
 We journey through beech forests and the beautiful Eglinton Valley to the Homer Tunnel before descending through the spectacular Cleddau Canyon, reaching Milford Sound.
 Our cruise takes us past Mitre Peak, rising over 5,500 feet.
-We’ll pass by the phenomenal Stirling Falls and Bowen Falls.
+We pass by the phenomenal Stirling Falls and Bowen Falls.
 Cascading at more than 500 feet, these falls flow from valleys formed by receding glaciers.
 Watch for sea lions and a variety of birds.
 Our accommodations tonight are in Te Anau at the Distinction Te Anau Hotel, the town nestled on the shores of Lake Te Anau with a spectacular backdrop of Mount Luxmore and the Murchison Mountains.

 Day 19 : Dunedin

 Departing Te Anau, we travel through some of New Zealand’s most populated sheep country, taking us through Lumsden and Gore to the historic Larnach Castle & Gardens nestled on picturesque Otago Peninsula.
 With its exciting and at times scandalous and tragic history, our guided tour of the castle and gardens offers a vision of the past and present.
 Marvel at magnificent carved ceilings, antiques, and breathtaking views.
 We arrive in Dunedin, known for its Scottish heritage and Victorian and Edwardian architecture.
-We’ll witness some of the city’s iconic attractions such as Speights Brewery, the University of Otago, the world’s steepest street, and First Church of Otago.
-Our comfortable accommodations for two nights are at the Distinction Dunedin Hotel.
+We witness some of the city’s iconic attractions such as Speights Brewery, the University of Otago, the world’s steepest street, and First Church of Otago.

 Day 21 : Lake Taupo

 This morning we fly to the North Island and transfer to the quaint town of Taupo located on the edge of New Zealand’s largest lake.
 Taupo is home to award-winning attractions, activities, and breathtaking lake and mountain vistas.
-Our lodging for two nights are at the Hilton Lake Taupo featuring spacious rooms overlooking the thermally heated pool.
-Enjoy dinner tonight at the hotel’s elegant Bistro Lago.
+Our lodging is at the Hilton Lake Taupo featuring spacious rooms overlooking the thermally heated pool.

 Day 22 : Orakei Korako & Maori Concert